 The Learning Resources collection is designed to help improve basic literacy and numeracy skills.
-The collection provides materials in workbook formats, as well as graded readers and workbooks to guide adults.
+The collection provides materials in workbook formats, as well as phonic/decodable readers

 The Learning Resources collection is organised into three sub-collections:

 1. Literacy Resources -